Madison County, Ohio

 Madison County is a county located in the central portion of the U.S. state of Ohio.
 As of the 2020 census, the population was 43,824.
 Its county seat is London.
 The county is named for James Madison, President of the United States and was established on March 1, 1810.
 Madison County is part of the Columbus, OH Metropolitan Statistical Area.

 History

 In 1850, Madison County contained 24 churches and one newspaper office, had a total population of 10,015, and the county's public school system had 3838 pupils.
 With agriculture as the primary business, that same year the county produced 726,451 bushels of corn, 19,308 tons of hay, 120,696 pounds of wool, and 128,948 pounds of butter.
 In 1900, the county had a population of 20,590.

+In November 1949, the remains of a Mastodon were discovered at Orleton Farms in Madison County, approximately 11.5 mi northwest of West Jefferson.
+The discovery was made when workmen were locating a clogged drain on the farm with an iron rod.
+The farm reported the findings to the Ohio Historical Society, who then sent out a team to recover the bones.
+Later, in January of 1952, five different articles were released detailing the Orleton Mastodon and multiple experts' interpretations of the findings.